Zenith1618/Crop-Recommendation-System/README.md

 ### Data

 The Crop Recommendation dataset consists of 2200 data points, with each datapoint having 7 features.
-This dataset found on the [Kaggle](https://www.kaggle.com/datasets/atharvaingle/crop-recommendation-dataset).
+This dataset can be found on the [Kaggle](https://www.kaggle.com/datasets/atharvaingle/crop-recommendation-dataset).

 **Features**